jeffbauerle/NLP_Twitter/README.md

 1. id_str - to give me a unique identifier for the Tweet
 2. text - to provide the content of the Tweet
 3. lang - to filter to just Tweets in English, as about 75% of the data is in language other than English

+Attributes that also may be useful to consider:
+1. user_mentions
+2. in_repy_to
+3. description

 ## Exploratory Data Analysis (EDA)